phys3009/phys3009.github.io/_sources/content/activities/activity7.md

 ---------------------

-To see the solution you can click the button below or watch the video.
+To see the solution you can click the button below.

 <button onclick="document.getElementById('solution').style.display='block'" style="border-radius: 5px; text-align: center; padding: 10px 20px; font-size: 16px;">
 Show Solution